nurmuhammedjoy/Loom-text-editor-/README.md

-# Loom-text-editor-
-Sure!
-Here's a clean, user-friendly `README.md` you can use for your Git project:

----

-# Loom - A Simple CLI Text Editor
+# Loom - CLI Text Editor

 **Loom** is a minimal and easy-to-use command-line text editor, heavily inspired by Vim.
 It is written in Python and designed for quick editing with a lightweight feel.